tejareddy0611/Face-Mask-Detection/README.md

 # Face-Mask-Detection by using Convolution Neural Network(CNN)
-This is the basic machine learning project to detect the image with or without mask by training the kaggle data.
+The basic machine learning project is to detect the image with or without a mask.